You can build a Freshteam app by using the following steps.

 - In the browser, enter the following URL to test the app: http://localhost:10001/web/test.

 - Select the event that you want to simulate.

 - Once you select an event, the corresponding event payload is displayed.
 Edit the values and then click Simulate.
 When you edit the payload, ensure that you adhere to the JSON format.

 Validate and Pack

-- To pack the project for submission, run the following command. $ fdk pack [--app-dir DIR] The command generates the dist/<app_directory>.zip file.
+- To pack the app for submission, run the following command. $ fdk pack [--app-dir DIR] The command generates the dist/<app_directory>.zip file.

-- To publish the app in Freshworks Marketplace, navigate to the Freshteam Developer portal and upload the packed file.
+- To publish the app to the Freshworks Marketplace, navigate to the Freshteam developer portal and upload the packed file.
 For more information on the app submission process, see Types of Apps.